Opening Times, Ticket Prices & Places to Stay

 Places To Stay

-PLACES TO STAY Visit Northumberland has places to stay including hotels, cottages & bothies.
+Visit Northumberland has places to stay including hotels, cottages & bothies.
 There are plenty of Air BnB places in Hexham and in wider Northumberland including Birch bothy which has herb garden.
 There are a number of nearby B&Bs in Corbridge & Hexham and we can recommend Bridge House Bed & Breakfast in Hexham.
+Heavenfield Cottage is a beautiful luxury self catering holiday cottage on Hadrian’s Wall near Hexham.
 You can bunker down in several Camping Barns & Hostels such as Demesne and Slackhouse Farm or see Your Northumberland for other camping, caravan sites, glamping, shepherd huts & wigwams.
 Shepherds Dene House accommodates groups.